Ductus venosus: Postnatal closure

-The ductus venosus is open at the time of birth and that is the reason why umbilical vein catheterization works.
+The ductus venosus is open at the time of birth, and that is the reason why a catheter inserted into the umbilical vein (umbilical vein catheterization / "UVC") can reach the inferior vena cava; absent a patent DV, such a catheter would continue into the portal vein.
 The ductus venosus naturally closes during the first week of life in most full-term neonates; however, it may take much longer to close in pre-term neonates.
 Functional closure occurs within minutes of birth.
 Structural closure in term babies occurs within 3 to 7 days.

-After it closes, the remnant is known as ligamentum venosum.
+After the ductus venosus closes, its remnant is known as ligamentum venosum.